Advancing oncological PET imaging using machine learning

 National Collaboration for Machine Learning in Cancer Research

 Machine learning is an important component of a national research collaboration ("Kystsamarbeidet"), where the UiT Machine Learning Group plays a key role.
 Recently the group have been working on new methodology for combining different modalities in medical imagining.
-The interested reader can find more information here.
+The interested reader can find more information here and here.

 Detecting Skin Cancer Using Hyperspectral Images